reactioncommerce/docs/docs/share-code-between-plugins.md

 ## Functions by type

 To provide a function to another plugin for a specific purpose, pass it to `registerPlugin` in the `functionsByType` list.
+The plugin that calls the functions must document the arguments it will provide and the expected return value and/or side effects.

-In this example, a plugin registers functions of type "funky".
+For example, this plugin registers functions of type "funky":

 ```js
 import funkyFn from "./funkyFn";